Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-roulette/walkthrough.md

 }
 ```
 &nbsp;
-Now we just need to deploy the contract and call the *playRoulette()* on our smart contract to solve it, here is how you can deploy the Exploit contract. &nbsp;
+Now we just need to deploy the contract and call *playRoulette()* on our smart contract to solve it.
+Here is how you can deploy the exploit contract. &nbsp;
 &nbsp;
 ```bash
 // Deploying the Exploit Contract